sofpn/rprimer/README.md

 <!-- badges: end -->

-rprimer is an R package that designs degenerate oligos and PCR assays from a multiple DNA sequence alignment.
+rprimer is an R package that designs degenerate oligos and PCR assays from a multiple DNA sequence alignment of target sequences of interest.
+The package is especially developed for sequence variable viruses.

 ## Installation